krishnac7/Smart-FAQ-Assistant/Step1-Wml/README.md

 1.9 ) It will open a new tab where you can create a new instance of object storage. you can select the lite plan and click on create
 ![](../Media/img/addStorage.png)

-1.10 ) you can leave the defaults and click on confirm.the service name generated for you can be different
+1.10 ) You can leave the defaults and click on confirm.the service name generated for you can be different

 ![](../Media/img/confirm.png)